The most clueless expressions in Portuguese from Portugal

 About the pronunciation, it’s all very different if we pay attention to the details.

 In Brazilian Portuguese, vowels are open and we speak with a sung rhythm.
-Here, the sound of ‘l’ is replaced by ‘u’: in words like paper, we pronounce ‘papeu’.
+Here, the ‘l’ sound is replaced by ‘u’: in words like paper, we pronounce ‘papeu’.

 Although the language is the same, this Portuguese girl proved that sometimes it has nothing to do with it.
 She became famous making fun of her friends with phrases that, to them, made no sense, although they are extremely common where she was born: